Porophyllum ruderale: Culture

+Having been used by many cultures, Porophyllum ruderale is known by many names.
+In English it has the names "Bolivian coriander" and "summer cilantro", despite not being botanically related to Coriandrum sativum, but it's more common to use a Spanish name.
+These include pápalo or pápaloquelite in Mexico; quillquiña, quirquiña, quilquiña or killi in Bolivia; rupay wachi in Peru; mampuritu in Curaçao; tepegua (more regionally in Mexico, e.g. Querétaro), and yerba porosa.

-The terms pápaloquelite and pápalo are used in Mexico, and the herb there commonly accompanies tacos.
+In Mexico the herb commonly accompanies tacos.
 Not all Mexicans enjoy its taste, but some find that it improves the flavor of tacos and typical Mexican salsas and soups.
+In Puebla cuisine, pápalo is used as a condiment on traditional cemita sandwiches, a regional type of Mexican torta.

 In Bolivia it is typically used as an ingredient along with tomatoes and locotos to prepare llajwa.

-In Puebla cuisine, pápalo is used as a condiment on traditional cemita sandwiches, a regional type of Mexican torta.

-Pápalo was used in the Azteca era, but never as medicine, only as food.